-WILLIAM O. GARDNER, Associate Professor and Section Head
+WILLIAM O. GARDNER, Professor and Section Head

 AKIKO IMAMURA, Visiting Assistant Professor